TranPhucVinh/C/pointer/pointer.md

 double *p1; // pointer to double
 `````

-%p: to print out the address
+%p: is used for pointer, like %

 &: get the address of the variable